binhe-lab/C037-Cand-auris-adhesin/02-case-studies/analysis/Cauris-polymorphism/README.md

     I also added the results associated with these two species to the _C. auris_ results obtained above using `grep` and redirection.

-1. Align the sequences, using the script developed previously.
+1. Align the sequences, using the script developed previously for the ARGON cluster.
+    - Based on RAxML's [user manual](https://cme.h-its.org/exelixis/resource/download/NewManual.pdf), which recommended to leave out the outgroup in the initial tree reconstruction and instead add them later using the [EPA](https://academic.oup.com/sysbio/article/60/3/291/1667010?login=true) pipeline.

+    - RAxML detected 12 sequences in the dataset that are identical to other sequences.
+These are
 ## Misc notes